iq-motion-control/iq-module-communication-doc/docs/tutorials/vibration_and_jittering.rst

 look specifically at high frequencies it can be useful.
 This does add considerably to the logging bandwidth, so it can lead to drop-out of logging data and large log file sizes, so it is best to avoid using those settings if it is not necessary.

-Once your logging profile is appropriately configured, run a ground or flight test to replicate the issue and generate a log.
+Once your logging profile is appropriately configured, safely run a test to replicate the issue and generate a log.
 Then, upload the `log to Flight Review <https://logs.px4.io/>`_.
 This should generate a series of plots summarizing the data from the log.

 The PX4 wiki page on `Log Analysis using Flight Review <https://docs.px4.io/main/en/log/flight_review.html>`_ provides an overview of how to use these plots to analyze the performance of your vehicle.